UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 - (for vertices and edges)
   - point-and-click individual object to swap its true/false (blue/red) status and
 - (just for vertices)
-  - drag a box around a group of objects to change all of them to true/false (blue/red), and
+  - drag a box around a group of objects to change all of them to true/false (blue/red).

 ### Intensity Histogram
 The **Intensity Histogram** window shows the user the distribution of pixel-intensities in the FOV, allowing the user to: